 - IDEAL FOR ANY AGE OR GENDER: Wide range of weights ideal for anyone wanting to improve fitness.
 Used for swings, deadlifts, squats, get-ups & snatches to work out many muscle groups and body parts including biceps, shoulders, legs, & more

-- Built to last of solid cast iron with no welds, weak spots, or seams.
-Great for training indoor & outdoor
+- 5 LBS HIGH-QUALITY SOLID CAST IRON KETTLEBELL: Built to last – constructed of solid cast iron with no welds, weak spots, or seams

-- Smooth, wide textured handle provides a comfortable & secure grip for high reps, makes chalk no longer necessary
+- WIDE, SMOOTH HANDLE: Smooth, slightly textured handle to provide a comfortable and secure grip for high reps, makes chalk unnecessary for both men and women

 The most affordable kettlebell that we’ll recommend is the Amazon Basics Cast Iron Kettlebell.
 While this is the most affordable kettlebell of the three, it does not give up much by way of durability or comfort.

 Amazon made their kettlebell with a painted surface to increase its durability and to prevent corrosion.
 This kettlebell also has wide and comfortable grips, making it suitable for a wide variety of exercises.

 If you want an affordable kettlebell that’s as durable as a high end one, this is the kettlebell for you.